Voltage-driven dynamics of $\varphi_0$-S/F/S Josephson junctions chains: Different regimes of voltage-driven dynamics

 \section{Different regimes of voltage-driven dynamics}

 Now we turn to the discussion of dynamical results obtained by solving Eqs.~(\ref{LLG}) and (\ref{current_total}).
 We apply dc voltage $V$ to the chain at $t=0$ and numerically study the dynamics at $t>0$.
-After establishing a stationary regime we observe a periodic behavior of the current $I_{st}(t)$ and the magnetic moments.
+After the voltage is turned on, the system undergoes a process of establishing a steady state for some time.
+In the steady state, the Josephson current and the magnetic moments $\bm m_i$ are periodic functions of time (or a sum of periodic functions).
+The Josephson current in the steady state is denoted by $I_{st}(t)$.
 Fig.~\ref{fig:IVcharacteristics} demonstrates the IV-characteristics of the system.
-The black line is averaged over the period of oscillations value of the current $\bar I_{st}$ for a given $V$.
+The black line is averaged over the period of oscillations value of the current $\bar I_{st}$.
 The purple lines demonstrate the maximal and minimal values of $I_{st}(t)$.
 We observe that depending on $V$ the chain can be in 4 essentially different regimes, which are clearly seen in the IV-characteristics and are marked by the corresponding numbers.

-In low-voltage regime I the dynamics of the phase differences $\varphi_i (t)$ is determined by frequent phase slips, what results in the appearance of a typical nonmonotonic excess current at the IV-characteristics.
+In low-voltage regime I the dynamics of the phase differences $\varphi_i (t)$ is determined by frequent phase slips, which results in the appearance of a typical nonmonotonic excess current at the IV-characteristics.
 This regime is analogous to the voltage-driven regime of superconducting nanowires\cite{Vodolazov2003}.
-It is not related to the magnetoelectric coupling between the phase and the magnetization and can be realized even in coupled chains of conventional JJs with $\varphi_0 \equiv 0$.
-For this reason we have moved its discussion to Appendix \ref{low-voltage}.
+It is not related to the magnetoelectric coupling between the phase and the magnetization and can be implemented even in coupled chains of conventional JJs with $\varphi_0 \equiv 0$.
+For this reason the detailed discussion of regime I is provided in Appendix \ref{low-voltage}.

 The ``regular'' regime II is the most expected.
 The dynamics of $\varphi_i(t)$, $I_{st}(t)$ and $m_{yi}(t)$ in this regime is presented in the upper row of Fig.~\ref{fig:regimes}.
-The phase difference is distributed uniformly among all the JJs and grows linearly $\varphi_i(t) = 2eVt/N$. $I_{st}(t)$ experiences oscillations with the Josephson frequency $\omega_J = 2eV/\hbar N$.
+The phase difference is distributed uniformly among all the JJs and grows linearly $\varphi_i(t) = 2eVt/\hbar N$. $I_{st}(t)$ experiences oscillations with the Josephson frequency $\omega_J = 2eV/\hbar N$.
 According to Eq.~(\ref{LLG}) it acts on magnetic moments like an oscillating effective field along the $y$-direction, thus exciting their precession with the same frequency around the equilibrium direction, which is very close to the $z$-axis, but is slightly inclined from that direction due to nonzero $\bar I_{st}$ \cite{Konschelle2009,Bobkov2024modes}.